LifeInLights/lifeinlights.github.io/get-involved.md

 [Click here to tell us about a location!](http://goo.gl/forms/Xyl6UHaQD5)

 #Get the word out
 Let your friends know about the Life In Lights project.
-Share us on Facebook, Instagram, Twitter.
+Share us on Facebook, Instagram or Twitter. #lifeinlights

 There really is something for everyone.

+Feel free to contact us directly at [lifeinlightswin@gmail.com](mailto:lifeinlightswin@gmail.com)